SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Result Points
-Result points refer to the difference between the skill roll and the diﬃculty.
+Result points refer to the difference between the skill roll and the difficulty.
 The gamemaster can use the result points to decide how well the character completed the task.
 The gamemaster may allow a